 The University of Arkansas at Pine Bluff selected Performance Services to implement an energy leadership project through the Arkansas Energy Performance Contracting (AEPC) Program.
-The infrastructure project is a component of the university's overall master plan and impacted 30 buildings on campus, saving 32% in annual energy costs from baseline energy consumption as well as address critical infrastructure needs.
+The infrastructure project is a component of the university’s overall master plan and impacted 30 buildings on campus, saving 32% in annual energy costs from baseline energy consumption as well as address critical infrastructure needs.
 An energy manager leads a behavioral-based energy awareness and reduction program, including a web-based energy dashboard that provides real-time campus energy use information to monitor and inform about campus energy consumption.
-The project also includes the largest public solar array in Arkansas for a public university to date.
+The project also included the largest public solar array in Arkansas for a public university to date.
 UAPB is eligible to receive an estimated $1.4 million in energy savings rebates and incentives from local natural gas and electric suppliers.

 - Improved chilled water loop system infrastructure and efficiency

 - Improved HVAC infrastructure in many campus buildings

 - HVAC and Windows renovation to Harrold Housing Complex

 - Lighting upgrades in 30 buildings

 - Improved comfort and learning environment throughout campus facilities

 - Addition of a dedicated PSI Energy Manager for a two-year startup period

 - Installation of submeters for tracking of utility data